Skip to content

 Exclusive Use & Radius Restrictions: Retail Lease Clauses That Protect (or Limit) You

-Both can materially affect revenue, expansion plans, and resale value of your business.
-This guide explains how these clauses work, common loopholes, and what tenant-friendly language looks like.
-(Not legal advice.)
+Retail leases often include these two clauses, which sound similar but work in opposite directions.
+Both can materially affect revenue, expansion plans, and the resale value of your business.
+This guide explains how they work, common loopholes, and what tenant-friendly language looks like.

 Exclusive use: what it is and why it matters

-An exclusive use clause says the landlord won’t lease other space in the center/building to a direct competitor—or to any business selling a defined category of products/services.
+An exclusive use clause says the landlord won’t lease other space in the center/building to a direct competitor — or to any business selling a defined category of products/services.

 Examples: